Travelling with pets

 Transiting in SingaporeIf you're transiting in Singapore for over four hours, your pet will be transferred to the Changi animal & Plant Quarantine Station (CAPQ), in accordance with AVA's guidelines.
 A nominal fee will be payable to AVA for accommodating your pet there.

-When travelling with you, your pet and its container are not counted as part of your free checked baggage allowance.
+If you’re travelling with a pet, your pet and its container are not counted as part of your free checked baggage allowance.
 They are considered additional baggage, and will incur additional baggage fees.
+Pre-paid and discounted rates will not be available for your pet’s carriage.

 For all flights, except those to and from the USA

-Your charges will be based on the total weight of your pet and its container.
+Your charges will be charged separately, according to the total weight of your pet and its container.

 For flights to and from the USA